 Perhaps the highest calling of religious action is the requirement to see in others what is good in their actions even when our prejudice is to see what is bad in their actions.

 We are obligated to see what is good and, when possible, to ignore and even suppress what others have done which is bad.
 Find favor not fault.
 Make room for the other person to improve.

 “Loving our neighbor as ourselves means seeking out rationalizations and excuses for others’ behavior in the same way we do for our own.”184 “He who judges his fellow man favorably is himself judged favorably [by God]”185

 Still, when we work with others, while we must prepare the ground for their improvement, we must be on guard for their failure.

-“Regard all men as if they were thieves, yet honor them as you would honor” a great man of the highest rank.186 Judaism has a constant pull back and forth between what is good and what is real.
+“Regard all men as if they were thieves, yet honor them as you would honor” a great man of the highest rank.186 Judeo-Christian faith has a constant pull back and forth between what is good and what is real.
 The self-serving will run you over.
 You cannot do good if you have been run over.

 The religious personality, as he advances, looks at the world to see how he might have done better.
 He shuns the man he once was — the man who saw all the problems as being in the world and outside of himself.
 One man recounts his spiritual journey.

 “I would get angry at the world, but not at myself.
 Later I would get angry at the world and also at myself.
 Finally, I got angry at myself alone.”187

 Our first thought is to hope that those who have wronged us will be taken down.
 We want them hurt, left out, but our good side seeks a better life for those who have done a wrong against us.

 “We should pray rather that these people no longer hurt us or anyone else and, therefore, no longer deserve punishment.”188 A circle of persons following these rules creates a special world to live in.
 The destruction of religion has destroyed this special world.